jmhuie/SlicerBiomech/README.md

 SlicerBiomech enables the collection and modeling of biomechanical data from 3D specimen data, within the 3D Slicer application.

-**Notice:** The SegmentGeometry extension and module were folded into SlicerBiomech extension.
+**Notice:** The SegmentGeometry extension and module were folded into the SlicerBiomech extension.
 Install SlicerBiomech to obtain the SegmentGeometry module.

 # Installation